vergauwenthomas/MetObs_toolkit/docs/template_mapping.rst

 .. note::
    When the prompt ask's if you need further help, and you type yes, some more questions are prompted.
-   Once all information is given to the prompt, it will print out a piece of code that you have to run to load your data into toolkit.
+   Once all information is given to the prompt, it will print out a piece of code that you have to run to load your data into the toolkit.